SimplyDialogs

 }

-console.log('result', input)
+console.log('phone', input)

 })

-There are two ways to validate form input: input.callback and input.promise.
+btn-validation-required-danish-phonenumber Mark any All you need to do is to mark the form control as required using declarative inputs, You can There are two ways to validate form input: input.callback and input.promise.

 If (and only if) you specify a callback (or a promise), the submit-button is disabled and the callback will determine when it should be enabled.
 Callbacks are triggered whenever any of the inputs changes state, and the result will be handled as a boolean; i.e if you return true the submit-button will be enabled.
 The callback passes two params :